fastify/fastify-reply-from/README.md

 over to the outer response.
 It must return the new headers object.

+#### rewriteRequestHeaders(originalReq, headers)

+Called to rewrite the headers of the request, before them being sent to the other server.
+It must return the new headers object.

 #### queryString

 Replaces the original querystring of the request with what is specified.